jee00609/AWS_Foundational/개념 모음/Advantages of AWS Cloud.md

 How can AWS enable a company to control expenses as an application's usage changes unpredictably?

 -> The application can be built to scale up or down automatically as resources are needed

+### NO.234
+A startup is working on a new application that needs to go to market quickly. <br/>The application requirements may need to be adjusted in the near future.<br/>Which of the following is a characteristic of the AWS Cloud that would meet this specific need?

+-> Agility